wp-plugins/stock-quote/readme.txt

 `<?php echo do_shortcode('[stock_ticker]'); ?>`

+= I set to show company name but symbol is displayed instead =

+Please note that Google Finance does not provide company name in retrieved feeds.
+You'll need to set company name to Custom Names field on plugin settings page.

 == Disclaimer ==

 Data for Stock Quote has provided by Google Finance and per their disclaimer, it can only be used at a noncommercial level.
 Please also note that Google has stated Finance API as deprecated and has no exact shutdown date.